Rise and Shine Films wins Ikan Fly Smartphone Film Contest with “Balloon”

 Imboden: We’ve been using Creative Cloud mobile apps for a couple of years now.
-Starting with Color CC and later Hue CC and Shape CC (all three now part of Capture CC), we’ve found them to be very useful for any task that requires you to be on the move.
+Starting with Color CC and later Hue CC and Shape CC, we’ve found them to be very useful for any task that requires you to be on the move.
 A very common scenario is when you arrive at a location for the first time in preproduction and inspiration strikes.
 An app that allows you to capture and store colors, shapes, and movements in that moment in a simple way is priceless and will allow you to carry the essence of your inspiration into the final product more easily.
 We’re excited to use Adobe Capture now, which combines all of the features of the aforementioned apps into one.

 Adobe: How do you see incorporating Adobe mobile apps into your workflow moving forward?